62 of the World's Most Beautiful Libraries

 Constructed in 1906, this amazing New York landmark was originally built as the personal library and museum space for financier Pierpont Morgan’s impressive collection of rare books, manuscripts, drawings, artifacts and prints.
 After Pierpont’s death, his grandson, J.P.
 Morgan, Jr., opened the library to the public in 1924.

 Talk about old school: The Boston Public library, established in 1848, was the first municipal library in all of the U.S. Its first location was a small Massachusetts schoolhouse, but it had to expand almost immediately.
 In 1895, the current building, called a “palace for the people” by architect Charles Follen McKim, was completed in Copley Square.
 In 1972, the building was expanded, and it now contains over 8.9 million books, a number of rare manuscripts, maps, musical scores, and prints.
 It even has first edition folios from Shakespeare and original music scores by Mozart.

 40. BRADDOCK CARNEGIE LIBRARY // USA

 Image courtesy of macwagen's Flickr stream.

 The first Carnegie library in the U.S., this library was designed in an eclectic medieval style by William Halsey Wood and opened in Pennsylvania in 1889.
-Only 5 years later, it received a Romanesque-styled addition, doubling the size of the building.
+Only five years later, it received a Romanesque-styled addition, doubling the size of the building.
 At the time, it featured a variety of entertainment options, including billiards tables on the first floor, a music hall, a gymnasium, and a swimming pool.
 Additionally, it held a bathhouse in the basement so mill workers could take a shower before accessing the facilities.
 These days, the bathhouse is a pottery studio, but the tiled floors and walls remain.

 Image courtesy of sergemelki's Flickr stream.